navigateai/Udacity-Flying-Car-Nanodegree/Projects/3-FCND-Controls/README.md

 - [/cpp/config/QuadControlParams.txt](./cpp/config/QuadControlParams.txt): This file contains the configuration for the controller.
 While the simulator is running, you can modify this file, and the simulator will "refresh" those parameters on the next loop execution.
 - [/cpp/src/QuadControl.cpp](./cpp/src/QuadControl.cpp): This is where all the fun is, but I should not say this because this file contains the implementation of the controller only.
 Most of the time needed to pass the scenarios is spend on the parameter tuning.

-### Prerequisites

-Nothing extra needs to install but the IDE is necessary to compile the code.
-In my case XCode because I am using a Macbook.
-Please, follow the instructions on the [seed project README.md](https://github.com/udacity/FCND-Controls-CPP).

 ### Run the code